 All truncated references not cited and linked below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.

-Writings about WIERDA, Sytze Wopkes
+Books with reference to WIERDA, Sytze Wopkes

 |Allen, Vivien.
 1971.
 Kruger's Pretoria: buildings and personalities of the city in the nineteenth century.
 Cape Town: Balkema. pp 51, 111|